The Inflation Technique Completely Solves the Causal Compatibility Problem: Unpacking Causal Structures

 To go from general causal structures to correlation scenarios, we introduce counterfactual variable sets, in which we consider all the different ways a variable can respond to its observable parents as distinct variables.
 We call the procedure for eliminating all dependencies between observed variables \term{unpacking}.
 Unpacking is related to --- but distinct from --- the \emph{single world intervention graphs} introduced in Ref.~\cite{Richardson2013SingleWI} and the \emph{e-separation} method developed in Ref.~\cite{evans2012graphicalmethods}.
-As quantum physicists, we understand unpacking as a manifestation of \emph{counterfactual definiteness}, which is a natural assumption mysteriously inconsistent with quantum theory~\cite{Leifer2005PPS,Liang2011}.
-Since counterfactual definiteness \emph{does} hold in classical probability theory, we promote maximally exploiting this assumption as a first step towards resolving any causal compatibility problem.
+As quantum physicists, we understand unpacking as a manifestation of \emph{counterfactual definiteness}, which is a natural assumption mysteriously inconsistent with quantum theory~\cite{gill2014,Leifer2005PPS,Liang2011}.
+Since counterfactual definiteness \emph{does} hold in the ``classical'' causal models considered in this paper, we promote maximally exploiting this assumption as a first step towards resolving any causal compatibility problem.

 By way of example, consider the structure $\G^1$ depicted in Fig.~\ref{fig:ESepExample}.

 The correlation scenario which results from unpacking $\G^1$ --- assuming that all observable variables are discretely valued in the range $[0,1]$ --- is shown in Fig.~\ref{fig:ESepUnpacked}.
 The unpacked scenario can be though of as having either seven binary-valued variables $\{A^{X{=}0}$, $A^{X{=}1}$, $B$, $C^{A{=}0,B{=}0}$, $C^{A{=}0,B{=}1}$, $C^{A{=}1,B{=}0}$, $C^{A{=}1,B{=}1}\}$ or simply three variables, two of which are vector valued.
 We use the latter interpretation for the visualization of the unpacked scenario, but the former interpretation is convenient to explicitly relate the packed distributions to the unpacked distributions.
 A distribution over the observable variables in $\G^1$ (conditioned on the exogenous observable variable $X$) is compatible with $\G^1$ iff there exists another distribution compatible with $\G^2$ (over $\G^2$'s observable variables) such that the first distribution is recovered via suitable \emph{varying} marginals of the latter.
 Explicitly,